ceph/ceph/doc/radosgw/bucket_logging.rst

 remain outside of the log bucket even after the configured time has passed.
 To counter that, you can flush all logging objects on a given source bucket to log them, regardless if enough time passed or if no more records are written to the object.
+Flushing will happen automatically when logging is disabled on a bucket, its logging configuration is changed, or the bucket is deleted.

 Standard
 ````````